naredula-jana/ToyNeuralNet/README.md

   0.00    0.000000           0        50         6 futex
 ------ ----------- ----------- --------- --------- ----------------

-GPU TEST: 100% CPU  :  Most of the time spend in IO with GPU due to this futex calls are high.
+GPU TEST: 100% CPU  :  Most of the time spend in IO with GPU due to this time for futex  are high. system calls per second in CPU test: 100k /sec, Here mostly IO instensive with GPU.
 % time     seconds  usecs/call     calls    errors syscall
 ------ ----------- ----------- --------- --------- ----------------
  41.52    5.524696       21923       252           poll